Imagine you are generating a set of 2-way tests for this System Under Test

-Neither of these approaches would be good approaches here.
+Neither of these approaches would be good here.
 They would result in far too many tests.

 Cut and paste these Parameters and Values into a new Hexawise plan and answer these 3 questions:

-1) How many tests are required when you force your desired scenario into your tests using the Requirements feature?
+1) How many tests are required when you force your desired scenario into your suite using the Forced Interactions feature?

-2) How many tests are generated when you create a set of 5-way tests?
+2) How many tests are generated when you create a 5-way set?

-3) How many tests are generated when you genrate a set of mixed-strength tests?
+3) How many tests are generated when you create a mixed-strength set with 5-way?